ArtemBaranov/DRMProject/README.md

 # DRMProject
 Decided to upload this old project to GitHub.
 This is the source code from my graduate diploma titled "Development of DRM Protection for Windows XP" which I presented in 2008.
 This project aimed to demonstrate some Windows Internals and driver development stuff in the context of DRM protection.
+It consists of several projects:
+* Legacy FS filter with features such as providing blocking access to file operations and hiding files for specific processes.
+* Keylogger with advanced features, it saves keystrokes with the current keyboard layout to the specified files and is activated before the user is authenticated in the system.
+* Separate user mode tools for testing aforementioned features.